 This interior review was created when the car was new.
 Some links may no longer point to an active page.

-While the 2012 Fiat 500’s interior is criticized for cheap materials, hard-to-use voice controls, cramped seating and skimpy cargo space, reviewers can’t deny that the 500’s interior is quirky and cute.
-They say the cabin’s colorful, retro design makes it a standout in the class.
+While the 2012 Fiat 500’s interior is criticized for cheap materials, hard-to-use voice controls, cramped seating and skimpy cargo space, reviewers can’t deny that the cabin is quirky and cute.
+They say its colorful, retro design makes it a standout in the class.

 - "Inside, the Italian flair remains front and center.
 The 500 greets occupants with a fun, bright, happy and functional cabin." -- Autoblog